SAFETY

 Take a litter bag with you and use it.

 NEVER dive or jump into the water.
+The river water may be foggy making it hard to see the bottom.

 We recommend that you do not paddle alone.
 Bring your friends.